A notification is a great way to let users/readers know when new content is available.

 Check out the following articles for help on how to setup your app for Push Notifications:

-If you activate push notifications for an existing app, you'll need to create an updated build of the app.
+If you activate push notifications for an existing app, you'll need to create and submit an updated build of the app.

 In order to send push notifications, you need to register some test devices (phones, tablets) first.
 The procedure to register a test device is explained below.